JoshuaWise/nodemark/README.md

 ## class *BenchmarkResult*

 Each benchmark returns an immutable object describing the result of that benchmark.
-It has five properties:
+It has six properties:

 * `mean`, the average measured time in nanoseconds
 * `error`, the margin of error as a ratio of the mean
 * `max`, the fastest measured time in nanoseconds
 * `min`, the slowest measured time in nanoseconds
 * `count`, the number of times the subject was invoked and measured
+* `samples`, current time for all executions of subject in nanoseconds

 ### .nanoseconds([*precision*]) -> *number*